8ta4/blog/drafts/Looking for a CLI Tool for Filler Word Analysis.md

 My goal now is to reduce the filler words I use.

+I thought of making another tool to count and analyze filler words.

-I've been toying with the idea of a separate tool.
-Is there something like this already out there, or perhaps a better method that speech language pathology gurus would vouch for?
-If it's already in existence, I could just adopt it and save some development time.
+Does anyone know if there is something like this already, or a better way that experts in speech language pathology would recommend?
+If it exists, I can use it and save some time.

 - **Filler Word Analysis**: The tool should tally up common filler words and provide their frequency.
 - **Baseline Comparison**: It should compare my filler word usage with standard linguistic data (like Google's n-gram dataset) to determine if I'm above or below the norm.
 - **Sorting**: The tool should rank filler words based on how much their frequency surpasses the baseline.
 - **Local Operation**: The tool should operate locally to ensure privacy, as the transcripts are raw and unfiltered.
-- **User Interface**: It should be a CLI that accepts a text file as an input argument and can also handle standard input.
+- **User Interface**:  I like a command line interface that takes a text file as input and can also read from standard input.
+But hey, a graphical user interface could work too.